-Kevin Johns is in his third season at Indiana.
-He will serve as the assistant offensive coordinator and coach the wide receivers and quarterbacks for the second straight year.
+Kevin Johns is in his fourth season at Indiana.
+He will serve as offensive coordinator after three years as co-offensive coordinator.
+Johns has coached the wide receivers since 2011 and he took over the quarterbacks in 2012.

 Named the top wide receivers coach in the Big Ten on March 2, 2011, by Rivals.com.

-Coached Jeremy Ebert, who collected 2010 first team All-Big Ten honors and was selected in the seventh round of the 2012 NFL Draft by New England.
+Coached Jeremy Ebert, who collected 2010 first team All-Big Ten honors and was selected in the seventh round of the 2012 NFL Draft by the New England Patriots.
 He wrapped up the season with a conference-best 73.3 receiving yards per game.

 Ebert tied for fifth on NU's single-season receiving TDs list with eight, ninth on the single-season receptions list with 62 and fourth on the single-season yardage list with 953.